 There is no standard rulebook which can answer this question.
 It is highly dependent on the following factors: Risk taking capacity, the time horizon for investment, liquidity requirement, medium and long term financial goals and overall portfolio of the investor.

-Historically, fact and figures prove that debt mutual funds have given better post-tax returns as compared to FD’s.
+Historically, fact and figures prove that debt funds have given better post-tax returns as compared to FD’s.
 There are debt instruments like FMPs which are now considered as the substitutes for bank deposits.
-Some FMPs are medium term debt mutual funds which come with a fixed maturity period.
+Some FMPs are medium term debt funds which come with a fixed maturity period.
 FMPs usually invest in debt instruments like certificate of deposits, money market instrument, corporate bonds and commercial papers.

 On the other hand, FD’s are one of the only financial instruments wherein there is a fixed maturity for a fixed period but are liquid in nature and gives you an option to exit whenever you wish to.